Full-stack software engineer intern (minimum 7 months; Americas only)

 - Review code written by other engineers.

-This position is a full-time role reporting to the cofounders at Wanderlog headquarters in San Francisco.
-It can be remote, though we’d want to work together in person for a few weeks when we start.
+This position is a full-time remote role reporting to the cofounders.
+We may want to work together in person for a few weeks when we start if COVID and health conditions allow.

 What you might work on: